jayesh233/VSD_Physical_Design_work_shop_1/README.md

 ![spice_postlayout](https://user-images.githubusercontent.com/80053020/110309114-f146e580-8026-11eb-855e-534ee9925f54.png)

-The Simulation after layout with inclusion of the extracted parasitics.
+The Simulation after layout with inclusion of the extracted parasitics which are the RC component values.
 We can a clear difference wrt the above output waveform.

 ![magic_1](https://user-images.githubusercontent.com/80053020/110309616-95309100-8027-11eb-932a-b25ff184ea32.png)